crypto-ded/aptos_ait3/FULLNODE-SETUP.md

 # Deploy the fullnode
 Recommended to install fullnode on a separate server
-## For running an Aptos fullnode we recommend the following:
+## For running an fullnode i recommend the following:

 - CPU: 4 cores (Intel Xeon Skylake or newer)
 - Memory: 8GB RAM